pc-aide/Windows/Domain/App-V5.X/Sequencer/Readme.md

 * For 2004:
   * Windows 10 or higher
 * For Windows 8.1:
-  * ADK for Windows 8.1
+  * Desktop Optimization Pack for Software Assureance 2013 !?
 * For Windows 7:
  * ADK for Windows 7